Critical initialisation in continuous approximations of binary neural networks: Binary neural network algorithms

-In the binary neural network model that we study, we instead have \emph{stochastic} binary weight matrices and neurons.
-We denote the matrices as ${\bf S}^{\ell}$ with all weights\footnote{ We follow the convention in physics models for `spin' sites ${\bf S}_{ij}^{\ell}\in \{\pm1\}$, and also denote a stochastic \emph{binary} random variable with bold font.} ${\bf S}_{ij}^{\ell} \in \{\pm1\}$ being independently sampled Bernoulli variables: ${\bf S}_{ij}^{\ell}\sim Bernoulli(M_{ij}^{\ell})$, where the probability of flipping is controlled by the mean $M_{ij}^{\ell} := \Ebb {\bf S}_{ij}^{\ell}$.
-The neurons in this model are also Bernoulli variables, controlled by the incoming field ${\bf h}^{\ell}_{\text{SB}} = {\bf S}^{\ell} {\bf x}^{\ell-1} +b^{\ell}$ (SB denoting ``stochastic binary").
-The idea behind several recent papers \cite{Soudry} \cite{Baldassi18}, \cite{Shayer}, \cite{Peters} is to adapt the mean of the Bernoulli weights, with the stochastic model essentially used to ``smooth out" the discrete variables and arrive at a differentiable function, open to the application of continuous optimisation techniques.
+The idea behind several recent papers \cite{Soudry}, \cite{Baldassi18}, \cite{Shayer}, \cite{Peters} is to adapt the mean of the binary stochastic weights, with the stochastic model essentially used to ``smooth out" the discrete variables and arrive at a differentiable function, open to the application of continuous optimisation techniques.
+We now derive both the deterministic surrogate and LRT-based surrogates, in a common framework.
+We consider a supervised classification task, with training set $\Dc = \{x_\mu, y_\mu\}_{\mu = 1}^P$, with $y_\mu$ the label. we define a loss function for our surrogate model via